pj1911/my-wiki/docs/Transformers-2-NLP.md

 Words that
 are semantically related are mapped to nearby positions in the embedding space.
 This happens because related words tend to occur with similar context words more often than unrelated words.
-For example, the words ``city'' and ``capital'' appear more often as context for target words such as ``Paris'' or ``London'' than for ``orange'' or ``polynomial''.
-The network can then more easily predict the missing words if ``Paris'' and ``London'' are mapped to nearby embedding vectors.
+For example, the words 'city' and 'capital' appear more often as context for target words such as 'Paris' or 'London' than for 'orange' or 'polynomial'.
+The network can then more easily predict the missing words if 'Paris' and 'London' are mapped to nearby embedding vectors.

 The learned embedding space often has richer semantic structure than simple